dthach89/The_Success_of_Bank_Telemarketing/README.md

 #### Database Integration
 - Cleaned data for PGAdmin ready to start creating tables.
 Removed index row, removed quotations from each row.
 #### Dashboard
+- Dashboard to see if user would participate in telemarketing campaign.